 How can I prepare for Hurricane Dorian?

 As Hurricane Dorian travels up the coast, Transworld Electric wants to encourage everyone to stay alert and be prepared.
 If you are in a coastal area, be sure to #knowyourzone for evacuation.
-You can visit South Carolina Emergency Management Division to use their maps and links to determine your zone & vulnerability to the storm surge.
+You can visit the South Carolina Emergency Management Division to use their maps and links to determine your zone & vulnerability to the storm surge.

 Many people know the potential dangers that are associated with the violent winds and flooding that occurs during a hurricane but electrical hazards and power outages are also a major concern.
 Knowing the right electrical safety is essential for your safety.

 - Stay away from downed power lines.
 A power line on the ground may appear to be de-energized, but even if the power is out, never assume that to be true.
 If you are in a vehicle do not drive over any downed power lines because it could use your car as a conductor.
 Never try to move downed power lines.

 - Never step in flooded areas of your home— standing water can be a powerful conductor and these could be charged by live power sources such as outlets or wires.

 - If you’re evacuating, turn off the power to your home before you evacuate and unplug all your electronics this includes: computers, flat screens, speaker systems, etc.

 - If possible, use flashlights and avoid candles, which can become fire hazards.

 - Know where the circuit breaker box is; should your power go out, unplug appliances and electronics to prevent power surges when electricity is restored.
 Power surges often damage equipment and creates fire hazards.

 - Locate shut-off valves and locations for gas, water, and electricity in the event they need to be turned off.
 If you smell natural gas, evacuate immediately and call the gas company’s emergency number.
 Do not turn on lights, light matches or engage in any activity that could create a spark.